aurelilia/gamelin/README.md

         - A white screen, BG map shows textbox "No windows available for popping.", [Related glitchcity entry](https://glitchcity.wiki/Event_data_debugging_messages)
         - Hanging for a few seconds before rebooting and identifying the console as DMG (with the "works only on GBC" message)
     - Played until after meeting Mr. Pokemon

+##### Not really playable
+- The Legend of Zelda: Oracle of Ages ** (Global, 2001, Nintendo)
+    - Game runs at half speed (missing CGB double speed mode)
+    - Some sprites in intro broken
+    - Heavy graphical issues in-game
+- Donkey Kong Country ** (Global, 2000, RARE)
+    - Weird palette glitches on title screen
+    - In-Game: Too slow, map is completely glitched and impossible to make out

 ##### Does not reach gameplay/not playable
 - Wario Land 3 ** (Global, 2000, Nintendo)